Morocco Population Pyramid (2025)

 Morocco Demographics

-The median age has dramatically increased by 14.2 years since 1970, showing rapid population aging
+The median age has increased by 13.2 years since 1970, showing Morocco's rapid transition from a young to aging society

 Historical Demographic Changes